What it measures, why it predicts longevity, and how to test yourself.

 A visual walkthrough from Why I Exercise on YouTube

-Path 1: Validated Field Tests
+Field Tests

-Path 2: Smartwatch Estimates
+Smartwatch Estimates

 Many fitness watches estimate VO₂ max from heart-rate response during outdoor activity.
 These estimates are convenient for tracking trends over time, but individual readings can vary meaningfully.
-They’re best used to monitor direction of change rather than to establish a precise baseline.

 Direct measurement using gas-exchange analysis in a lab is the gold standard, but these tests are expensive and are likely unnecessary for most people.
-Well-performed field tests usually provide sufficient accuracy for health and training decisions.
+Well-performed field tests usually provide enough accuracy for health and training decisions.

 VO₂ max captures something other metrics miss: how well your cardiovascular system performs under demand.
 It reflects cardiac output, lung capacity, vascular health, cellular energy production, and muscular efficiency working together.